Lancin10/Scraping-With-Python/README.md

 On the terminal go to a target folder.

 Then follow these steps:
-1. Clone the repository here by typing: `$ git clone https://github.com/S0Imyr/Projet2.git`
+1. Clone the repository here by typing: `$ git clone https://github.com/Lancin10/Scraping-With-Python.git`
-2. Access the folder thus created with the command: `$ cd Project2`
+2. Access the folder thus created with the command: `$ cd Scraping-With-Python`
 3. Create a virtual environment for the project with `$python -m venv env` on windows or `$python3 -m venv env` on macos or linux.
 4. Activate the virtual environment with `$source env/Scripts/activate` on windows or `$source env/bin/activate` on MacOS or Linux.
 5. Install project dependencies with command `$ pip install -r requirements.